-My work is informed by scholars of environmental and climate justice studies (Shannon Bell, David Pellow, John Foran), ecofeminism (Greta Gaard, Sherilyn MacGregor), critical development studies (Kum-Kum Bhavnani, Chandra Mohanty, Arturo Escobar), and social movements, especially work focused on culture and movement building (Francesca Polletta, Verta Taylor, Jackie Smith, Suzanne Staggenborg).
+My work is informed by scholars of environmental, climate justice, and Native studies (Shannon Bell, David Pellow, John Foran, Kyle Powys Whyte, Leanne Betasamosake Simpson, Kari Norgaard), ecofeminism (Greta Gaard, Sherilyn MacGregor), critical development studies (Kum-Kum Bhavnani, Chandra Mohanty, Arturo Escobar), and social movements, especially work focused on culture and movement building (Francesca Polletta, Verta Taylor, Jackie Smith, Suzanne Staggenborg).

 Within these themes, I am interested in social inequalities, particularly gender, employ both qualitative and quantitative methodologies, and engage in individual and collaborative projects.
-I have conducted ethnographic research with Fairtrade flower workers in Ecuador in 2012, youth climate justice activists at the 2013 UN climate summit in Poland, and grassroots anti-extraction groups in the US in 2015.
+I have conducted ethnographic research with youth climate justice activists at the 2019 UN climate summit in Spain and the 2013 UN climate summit in Poland, with grassroots anti-extraction groups in the US from 2013-2016, and with Fairtrade flower workers in Ecuador in 2012.
 In 2012-2013, I conducted quantitative analysis of General Social Survey data over three decades to understand the intergenerational gendered transmission of care occupations.

 Please see below for a complete list of my research experience.